getzola/zola/docs/content/documentation/content/shortcodes.md

 Any shortcodes in code blocks will be ignored.

+Lastly, a shortcode name (and thus the corresponding `.html` file) as well as the arguments name can only contain numbers, letters and underscores, or in Regex terms the following: `[0-9A-Za-z_]`.
+While theoretically an argument name could be a number, it will not be possible to use in the template.

 ### Shortcodes without body

 On a new line, call the shortcode as if it was a Tera function in a variable block.
 All the examples below are valid